dustdustinthewind/IntralismQoLMod/README.md

 ### MISC
 - **Map images will now compress** before being used as a texture.
 No more needing 30 gigs of ram to play an image sequence storyboard.
 This does increase loading times.
 TODO: Give mappers control over compression.
 - Downloaded **maps will display their difficulty** when hovered in map-select.
-- Difficulty Adjustments (potentially nerfs the max rank score you can submit):
+- Difficulty Adjustments:
-  - Zooms outside of 4-40 get treated as 4 or 40, to reduce diff abuse at extremely low or extremely high values.
+  - Zooms outside of 4-40 get treated as 4 or 40, to reduce diff abuse at extremely low or extremely high values. (potentially nerfs the max rank score you can submit)
-- Added a **backup feature to saves**, in case the mod or the game fucks things up.
+- Added a **backup feature to saves**, in case it gets fucked up.
-- Press "O" while connecting to server to **Quickstart Offline Mode**
+- Press "O" while connecting to server to **Quickstart Offline Mode** (works consistently if connection to steam is down/flakey)
 - **Browse for non-tagged maps** by selecting "NoTag" in the filter options (will ignore any other tags you've pressed)
 - Added extra settings
-- **Several vanilla bugs have been squashed** (a never ending feat)
+- **Many vanilla bugs have been squashed** (a never ending feat)
 - **A couple easter eggs**

 ### Working on
 - Change BPM/Snap Events (handle BPM through a new custom event rather than operating within the description.
 Would log errors on vanilla in console but that's it, no v4 needed.)
+- Make Difficulty calculation ignore events after MapEnd
 - Settings Menu Additions/Revisions
-- Make Difficulty calculation ignore events after MapEnd
 - Test Map from current time (test map implemented, from time not) (Reimplement as play testing *inside* the editor using playerbase?) (on the backburner)
 - Custom Menu Music through skin folder (on the backburner)

-### Bugs To Squash (mod bugs on top, vanilla bugs on bottom)
+### Bugs To Squash
-- **Disable storyboard** gets overwritten by the new discord editor setting when you launch the settings menu for the first time (i.e. when you launch the menu) **Workaround:** Click "Disable Storyboard" to your preference when you launch the game.
+- Mod Bug: **Disable storyboard** gets overwritten by the new discord editor setting when you launch the settings menu for the first time (i.e. when you launch the menu) **Workaround:** Click "Disable Storyboard" to your preference when you launch the game.
-- BPM Tool doesn't work with decimal numbers.
-Woops.
-Mod Bug. **Workaround:** Manually enter it or use a whole number factor of your BPM.
+- Mod Bug: BPM Tool doesn't work with decimal numbers.
+Woops. **Workaround:** Manually enter it or use a whole number factor of your BPM.
 Will be replaced with BPM events.
-- Leaving the editor will take you to the map select on top of the main menu if you play tested.
-Mod Bug. **No Workaround**, besides taking longer to leave Intralism without alt+f4 or playing multi, this may actually be a useful bug for some lol.
+- Mod Bug: Leaving the editor will take you to the map select on top of the main menu if you play tested. **No Workaround**
-- The "Map" drop down menu flashes and sometimes stays up while/after loading.
-Intetional Mod "Bug". **Workaround:** none needed.
-While this is currently intentional for reasons I do not have the energy nor space to explain, I'd rather this wasn't the case.
+- Intentional Mod "Bug": The "Map" drop down menu flashes and sometimes stays up while/after loading.
+I'd rather this wasn't the case.
-- Game Over screen is trying to update a null object every frame.
-Mod Bug. **No Workaround**
+- Mod Bug: Game Over screen is trying to update a null object every frame. **No Workaround**
-- Map Selector Sometimes pops up when entering the game.
-Vanilla Bug. **Workaround:** Don't force close intralism after opening (but not closing) the map selector.
+- Vanilla Bug: Map Selector Sometimes pops up when entering the game. **Workaround:** Don't force close intralism after opening (but not closing) the map selector.
-- Editor overwrites custom values if they are out of range.
-Vanilla Bug. **Workaround:** Don't click "Apply" on events that have had their values set manually in config.txt.
+- Vanilla Bug: Editor overwrites custom values if they are out of range.**Workaround:** Don't click "Apply" on events that have had their values set manually in config.txt.
-- Highscore doesn't save the first time you play a new map.
-Vanilla Bug. **Workaround:** Fail the map with a positive score then start again.
+- Vanila Bug: Highscore doesn't save the first time you play a new map. **Workaround:** Fail the map with a positive score then start again.
-- Rank updating can cause stutter during gameplay (is this still a bug? need to check/test).
-Vanilla Bug. **Workaround:** check console to wait for rank update before playing a map again
+- Vanilla Bug: Rank updating can cause stutter during gameplay (is this still a bug? need to check/test). **Workaround:** check console to wait for rank update before playing a map again
-- Event Editor drop-down doesn't always position properly.
-Vanilla Bug. **Workaround:** Load a new arc, don't leave the drop down open while playing.
+- Vanila Bug: Event Editor drop-down doesn't always position properly. **Workaround:** Scroll to a new arc, don't leave the drop down open while playing.

 ### TO DO / Feature Wishlist (Feel free to [request](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/issues))
 - Open last edited map